hglanz/AcousticsApp-Summer2019/README.md

         a.
 Why doesn't it show amplitude for all frequences in dolphin file?

         b.
-Choosing a different window function should change both the spectrum and the spectrogram, but it currently doesn't change the spectrum
+Choosing a different window function should change both the spectrum and the spectrogram, but it currently doesn't change the spectrum (done)

     ii.
 Help Options: